trizin/avax-subnet-customization/README.md

 #### `gasLimit`

-Total gas limit for all transactions in the block.
+The total amount of gas that can be used in a single block.
 Keep in mind that this impacts how much computation happens in one block.
 This is set to `8,000,000` in C-Chain.
 Also, the value represents the maximum amount of gas a single transaction can use.

 #### `targetBlockRate`